Date Modified: November 30, 2023

 Attn: Legal Department

-13.2 Governing Law.
-These Terms shall be governed by, and construed in accordance with, the laws of the State of California without regard to the conflict of laws provisions thereof.
-Each Party hereby submits to the exclusive jurisdiction of the state and federal courts in San Francisco County, California for purposes of all legal proceedings arising out of or relating to these Terms and the subject matter hereof, and waives any jurisdictional, venue, or inconvenient forum objections to such courts.
-The prevailing Party in any litigation shall be entitled to recovery of its reasonably attorneys’ fees from the other Party in addition to any other award of damages from the court.
+13.3 Governing Law.
+These Terms shall be governed by, and construed in accordance with, the laws of the State of New York without regard to the conflict of laws provisions thereof.
+Each Party hereby submits to the exclusive jurisdiction of the state and federal courts in New York County, New York for purposes of all legal proceedings arising out of or relating to these Terms and the subject matter hereof, and waives any jurisdictional, venue, or inconvenient forum objections to such courts.
+The prevailing Party in any litigation shall be entitled to recovery of its reasonable attorneys’ fees from the other Party, in addition to any other award of damages from the court.

-13.4 Severability; Waiver.
+13.5 Severability; Waiver.
 If any portion of these Terms is held to be illegal or unenforceable, that portion shall be restated, eliminated, or limited to the minimum extent necessary so that these Terms shall reflect as nearly as possible the original intention of the Parties, and the remainder of these Terms shall remain in full force and effect.
-Any waiver (express or implied) or delay by either Party to enforce any term or condition of these Terms or to exercise its right, power, or privilege arising hereunder shall not constitute a waiver thereof.
+The failure of Smaato to enforce any right or term of these Terms shall not be deemed a waiver of such right or term.

-13.9 Entire Agreement; Amendment.
+13.10 Entire Agreement; Amendment.
 These Terms constitute the entire agreement of the Parties with respect to the subject matter hereof and supersedes any and all existing or prior agreements and communications, whether written or oral, relating to the subject matter hereof.
 Smaato reserves the right to change or modify any of the terms and conditions contained in these Terms at any time and in its sole discretion upon providing prior notice to Publisher.
-Any changes or modifications will be effective immediately upon posting the revised Terms and Conditions on Smaato’s Services, and Publisher waives any right Publisher may have to receive additional notice of such changes or modifications.
-Publisher’s continued use of Smaato’s Services following the posting of the revised Terms and Conditions shall constitute Publisher’s agreement to be bound by the revised Terms and Conditions.
-If Publisher does not agree to any of the terms of the revised Terms and Conditions, Publisher must stop using the Services.
+Any changes or modifications will be effective immediately upon posting the revised Terms on Smaato’s Services, and Publisher waives any right Publisher may have to receive additional notice of such changes or modifications.
+Publisher’s continued use of Smaato’s Services following the posting of the revised Terms shall constitute Publisher’s agreement to be bound by the revised Terms.
+If Publisher does not agree to any of the terms of the revised Terms, Publisher must stop using the Services.